 This prospectus provides you with a general description of the common stock and the general manner in which we or the selling stockholders will offer the common stock.
 Each time we or the selling stockholders sell our common stock, to the extent required, we will provide a supplement to this prospectus that contains specific information about the offering.
 The supplement may also add, update or change information contained in this prospectus.
-You should carefully read this prospectus, any applicable prospectus supplement and all other documents incorporated by reference in this prospectus or any applicable prospectus supplement before you invest in our common stock.
+You should carefully read this prospectus, any applicable prospectus or any applicable prospectus supplement before you invest in our common stock.
 In making offers and sales pursuant to this prospectus, the selling stockholders may be deemed to be acting as underwriters, and their offers and sales may be deemed to be made indirectly on our behalf.
 For a more detailed discussion regarding the selling stockholders, please read "Selling Stockholders."